PCSchmidt/convex-optimization-app/README.md

 ## How to Use the App

 1. Navigate to the home page for an introduction to Convex Optimization.
+2. Follow the interactive tutorial at `/tutorial/step/1` for a guided walkthrough.
-2. Choose between the Linear Programming or Quadratic Programming solver.
+3. Choose between the Linear Programming or Quadratic Programming solver.
-3. Input your problem:
+4. Input your problem:
    - For LP: Enter the coefficients of your objective function and constraints.
    - For QP: Provide the quadratic and linear terms of your objective function and linear constraints.
-4. Click "Solve" to get the optimal solution and interpretation.
+5. Click "Solve" to get the optimal solution and interpretation.

 ## Installation and Setup